skyguy126/traffic_inference/README.md

 ### Dependencies

 The following dependencies are prerequsite to running any software for this project though the specific setup instructions are out of scope of this guide.
-Please refer to the below URLs for the most up-to-date setup guides from the respective project owners.
-As setup directions vary widely between different machines we recommend referring to the original dependency guides.
+Please refer to the below hyperlinks for the most up-to-date setup guides.
+As setup directions vary widely between different machines, we recommend referring to the project specific setup guides.

 - Operating System: `Ubuntu 22.04.5 LTS`
 - CUDA GPU with latest drivers. (i.e. `Driver Version: 550.107.02, CUDA Version: 12.4`)
 - Python `3.7.17` running on the host machine.
 (Note: we suggest using [pyenv](https://github.com/pyenv/pyenv))
+    - Install necessary dependencies with: `pip install -r ./requirements.txt`
 - [pylot](https://github.com/erdos-project/pylot)
     - This README assumes a functional deployment of the pylot docker image with full X11 forwarding and GPU passthrough to the host machine.
 Common caveats include pulling the `carla` Python library from the container's version of the [CARLA simulator](https://carla.org/) and installing it on the host.
 You may attempt to use `scritps/dev/create_dev_cont.sh` and `scripts/dev/run_cont.sh` but machine specific setup steps will vary.
 - [Mininet Wi-Fi](https://mininet-wifi.github.io/)
+    - We recommend using the pre-made VirtualBox image and forward VM port 22 to host port 2222 for easy `ssh` access.
+- ffmpeg: `sudo apt install ffmpeg`

 ### Start the CARLA Simulator